MarkusTiede/about/me.md

 ## talks / Vorträge

+### talks 2014

 ### talks 2013

+#### `en` J2J - JavaFX testing with Jubula
+ - [EclipseCon Europe][t.2014.ece.j2j]

+JavaFX is the new black in modern Java based Ul technologies - again.
+And as of Java 8 a stable and refined JavaFX API is available out-of-the-box for the general public.
+That said, it's no wonder that we - the Jubula team - have been working very hard to support this new Ul technology for test automation right from the very beginning.

+In this session Markus
+- will give a brief introduction to Jubula and its concepts,
+- demonstrate how easy it is to automate Ul tests for JavaFX / e(fx)clipse based AUTs (Application Under Test).
+- point out the current development status of the JavaFX support and its architecture

+This talk is primarily aimed at people with a general interest in JavaFX and code-free test automation.

 #### `en` To infinity and beyond – making Jubula surpass its limits
  - [EclipseCon Europe][t.2013.ece.extend]